As Miss Beelzebub Likes: Anime

-An anime television series adaptation was announced in the May 2018 issue of Monthly Shōnen Gangan on April 12, 2018.
+An anime television series adaptation was announced on April 12, 2018.
 The series is directed by Hiraku Kaneko and written by Yoriko Tomita, with animation by studio Liden Films.
 Etsuko Sumimoto is the character designer, while Satoshi Motoyama is the sound director.
 Kanon Wakeshima and naotyu- composed the series' music.
-The series aired from October 11 to December 27, 2018 on ABC and other channels.
+The series aired from October 11 to December 27, 2018, on ABC and other channels.
 (Note: ABC listed the show at 26:50 on October 10, which is at October 11, 2018 at 2:50 a.m.)
 The opening theme is "Pink Lemonade" (ピンクレモネード, Pinku Remonēdo) performed by Sangatsu no Phantasia, while the ending theme is a character song titled "Akuma de Koiwazurai" (あくまで恋煩い, Stubbornly Lovesick) and performed by Saori Ōnishi, Misaki Kuno, and Ai Kakuma.
 Crunchyroll streamed the series and it ran for 12 episodes.